 Fredrickson argued that negative emotions create a sort of tunnel vision.
 Positive affect widens one’s perspective.
 Positive emotions like awe, joy, and gratitude expand one’s experience within the environment.
 The theory doesn’t advocate ignoring negative emotions.
 Instead, it discusses the ramifications of continuing to ignore positive ones.

-The focus of the PERMA Theory of well-being (Seligman, 2011) is helping people to thrive.
+The focus of the PERMA theory of wellbeing (Seligman, 2011) is helping people to thrive.
 It promotes building skills that allow one to flourish (Positive Psychology Center, n.d.).
 Many contemporary theories attempt to help a person reduce suffering.
-PERMA theory of well-being states that well-being consists of five elements:
+The PERMA theory of wellbeing states that wellbeing consists of five elements:

-- Engagement – This is the flow that Mihaly Csikszentmihalyi discusses.
+This is the flow that Mihaly Csikszentmihalyi discussed.
 Being engrossed in one’s pursuit is the reward.

-- Relationships – Support is critical to our survival and emotional well-being.
+Support is critical to our survival and emotional wellbeing.